jamesmarriott/jamesmarriott/README.md

-# I'm a web developer.
+# James Marriott - Web Dev

 My current focus is on data manipulation and visualisation using React and D3.

 ### React & D3 - Data Visualisation Course